What to Expect

 What Time Is Worship On Sunday Morning?

 Worship comes in many forms and styles.
 At FBC, we offer two worship services on Sunday morning.
-Our first service, offering a more contemporary style of worship, meets in the sanctuary at 8:30 am.
+Our first service (currently suspended for summer), offering a more contemporary style of worship, meets in the sanctuary at 8:30 am.
 The music in this service is led by an ensemble including vocalists, drums, piano, guitar, and violins.

 The second service offers a more traditional style of worship and meets in the sanctuary at 10:45 am.
 The music in this service sometimes includes piano, organ, violins, brass ensemble, handbells, and a chancel choir.